Roy Takumi

 Roy M. Takumi (born October 13, 1952 in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii House of Representatives since January 16, 2013 representing District 35.
 Takumi consecutively served from January 1993 until 2013 in the District 36 seat.
 From 2002-2017, Takumi chaired the House Committee on Education.

 Education

-Takumi earned his BA in education from Long Island University and his MA in public administration from the University of Hawaii.
+Takumi earned his Bachelor of Arts in education from Long Island University and his Master's degree in public administration from the University of Hawaiʻi.